alpaka-group/llama/documentation/pages/user/views.rst

 making the code complicated and bloated.
 Even some simple iterating has to be done recursively.

-LLAMA provides a class to easy the pain (a bit) called :cpp:`llama::ForEach`.
+LLAMA provides a function to easy the pain (a bit) called :cpp:`llama::forEach`.
 It takes a datum domain as compile time parameter and a functor as compile and run time parameters and calls this functor for each leaf of the datum domain tree, e.g.